credes/first-time-offender/privacy-policy-en.md

 -----------------------

-Among the types of Personal Data that this Application collects, by itself or through third parties, there are: Cookie, Usage data, Email address, First Name, Last Name and Password.
+Among the types of Personal Data that this Application collects, by itself or through third parties, there are: Cookies, Usage data, email address, first name, last name, password and geographic position.

 Other Personal Data collected may be described in other sections of this privacy policy or by dedicated explanation text contextually with the Data collection.